BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 • Reuters — BLACKPINK returns with DEADLINE EP

-• National Institute of Korean Language — 초성, 중성, 종성 explanation
+• National Institute of Korean Language — Standard Korean Dictionary (use the dictionary search for 초성)

 • National Institute of Korean Language — Basic Korean Dictionary

 This article was written based on publicly available official sources and reliable references as of May 2026.
 K-pop schedules, album details, official lyrics, credits, music platform information, and translations may change.
-Please check BLACKPINK/YG channels and official music platforms before relying on the latest information.
+Please check BLACKPINK/YG channels and official music platforms for the most up-to-date information.

 Comments